open-sauced/intro/CONTRIBUTING.md

 6. Stop the Server: When you're done testing or making changes, you can stop the local server by pressing Ctrl + C in the CLI.

 #### Method 2: Using Visual Studio Code (VS Code) Go Live Feature
 Once you have cloned the repository to your local machine, you can use VS Code's Go Live feature to run the project locally.
-This feature allows you to launch a local development server and preview your changes in real-time in your browser.
+This feature allows you to launch a local development server and preview your changes in real time in your browser.
 1. **Install Visual Studio Code**: Download and install [Visual Studio Code](https://code.visualstudio.com/).
 2. **Open the Project in VS Code**: Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
 4. **Install the Live Server Extension**: In VS Code, navigate to the Extensions view  (you can press `Ctrl + Shift + X`) and search for "Live Server.Install the "Live Server" extension by Ritwick Dey.